-The Utah Cancer Control Program (UCCP) provides breast and cervical cancer screenings to Utah women aged 40-64 who are low income, uninsured, or underinsured.
+The Utah Breast & Cervical Cancer Program (UBCCP) provides breast and cervical cancer screenings to Utah women aged 40-64 who are low to moderate income and uninsured or underinsured.

 Women who qualify for the program may also be eligible for services through the BeWise program.